kutschke/DictTest/README.md

 /cvmfs/mu2e.opensciencegrid.org/
 ```

+The problem is that the header lines in the rootmap files are built differently using the two systems.
+We would like the rootcling build to create rootmap files with the header lines in the style written
+by the genreflex build.

 For historical reasons building dictionaries using rootcling is done using a cmake based build system
 while building dictionaries using genreflex is done using an scons based build system.
 The source
 code is in a GitHub repository; it contains the files to control both the cmake builds and the scons